-Peter Sahlas is an Attorney and Counsellor at Law in the State of New York.
+Peter Sahlas is an Attorney and Counsellor at Law in the State of New York, and a Foreign Legal Consultant of the Quebec Bar.
 He specializes in the resolution of complex international disputes involving public authorities in emerging markets.
 He builds and manages litigation teams and supervises their work in jurisdictions across Europe and North America, and handles government relations and public advocacy on behalf of his clients.
 He also designs and implements international advisory projects on law reform in countries experiencing major political transition and marked by ongoing political risk and economic instability.

 For over a decade, he served the Office of the President of the Russian Federation as an adviser and coordinator of international involvement in Russian legislative reform.
 He has a substantial pro bono practice in human rights law and frequently engages with academic experts in his fields of expertise.